tejasbg19/India_riscV_SoC_tapeout_week1/Day-05/Day-05.md

   <p><b>Gate Level Simulation output of the Synthesized Netlist</b></p>
 </div>

 The output for input `11` follows `i3` in the synthesized netlist simulation where as it latched to previous value of output in RTL simulation.
+Even tough there were no inferred latched, the overlapping cases `2'b1?` caused a Synthesis–Simulation Mismatch.

 ---